 List Price: $15.95

-CASEY WALKER is currently a Teaching Writing Fellow at the Iowa Writer's Workshop.
-He has a Ph.D. in English Literature from Princeton University.
-His essays and short fiction have appeared in The Believer, Esquire, Narrative, Boston Review and The Los Angeles Review of Books.
-He lives in Brooklyn, NY with his wife, novelist Karen Thompson Walker.
+Casey Walker is a graduate of the Iowa Writer's Workshop and has a PhD in English Literature from Princeton University.
+His writing has appeared in The Believer, Boston Review, and The Los Angeles Review of Books.
+He lives in Brooklyn with his wife, novelist Karen Thompson Walker.

-"Walker's shockingly plausible literary debut...[is] an outrageous tale of embezzlement into a rollicking moral drama.” —Publishers Weekly Starred/Boxed Review
+"Walker's shockingly plausible literary debut...[is] an outrageous tale of embezzlement into a rollicking moral drama."
+"Publisher's Weekly," Starred

-"Money, sex, and free enterprise: American politics isn’t as bad as you think it is.
-It’s much worse, and Casey Walker’s truly brilliant first novel about Americans in China pioneers a kind of hallucinatory realism on the subject that leaves the reader laughing and appalled and scared.
-Last Days in Shanghai knows just how bad things can get, and its hero, an innocent abroad before he gets wised-up, is as American as apple pie and the Republican Party.” —Charles Baxter, author of There’s Something I Want You to Do
+"Money, sex, and free enterprise: American politics isn t as bad as you think it is.
+It s much worse, and Casey Walker s truly brilliant first novel about Americans in China pioneers a kind of hallucinatory realism on the subject that leaves the reader laughing and appalled and scared.
+Last Days in Shanghai knows just how bad things can get, and its hero, an innocent abroad before he gets wised-up, is as American as apple pie and the Republican Party."
+Charles Baxter